Biometric Photo Requirements Guide

 What is the difference between biometric and regular passport photos?

 Biometric photos follow stricter international standards (ICAO) for facial recognition systems.
 They require specific face proportions, neutral expression, and precise positioning that regular photos may not have.
+Regular photos focus on human viewing; biometric photos are optimized for machine verification.

 Can I smile in a biometric photo?